-Although, we expect that as Microsoft is targeting a broad consumer audience with its new operating system, and many people don’t care or aren’t even aware of subliminal security details as the return of the Start menu.
+Although, we expect that as Microsoft targets a broad consumer audience with its new operating system, and many people don’t care or aren’t even aware of subliminal security details as the return of the Start menu.
 Security updates and enhancements are not of interest to everyone.

-Yet there are users who have specific benchmarks on how their devices and data will be protected on Windows 10.
+Some users have specific benchmarks on how their devices and data will be protected on Windows 10.
 This is an age of high-security risk.
 No one knows when the attack may happen or what is at risk.
 The attackers these days are not after money but after DATA.

 “The threats that we’re seeing are dramatically different from what we saw four years ago,” Chris Hallum, senior product manager for Windows business security, said in an interview with InformationWeek.
 “Organizations are still getting breached, even when they have the very best security solutions.”

 Today’s attacks are more aggressive and targeted.
 Detection-based models for pinpointing malware are no longer enough.
 Most hackers use one of two avenues in a security breach: identity theft and increasingly advanced malware.

 In Windows 7 and 8, Microsoft implemented security measures that now seem incremental in hindsight, said Hallum.
-The goals were to build taller and thicker “walls” for enhancing security and to create more “speed bumps” to prevent attacks.
+The goals were to build taller and thicker “walls” to enhance security and create more “speed bumps” to prevent attacks.

 No one is 100% Safe.
-But with implementing processes of cybersecurity we can reduce the risk of being vulnerable.
+But by implementing processes of cybersecurity, we can reduce the risk of being vulnerable.

 Hackers began to adopt new capabilities faster than Microsoft was changing its features.
 As data breaches began to escalate rapidly, the team decided it was time to “fundamentally change the game with attackers,” Hallum explained.

 “With Windows 10, we took the time to change the platform to make the interior hard as the exterior,” he continued.
-One of the biggest security updates in Windows 10 is the use of virtualization as a means of preventing identity theft and the distribution of malware.
+One of the biggest security updates in Windows 10 is the use of virtualization to prevent identity theft and the distribution of malware.